 A similar consideration should be made for the loss/expense side of the new credit loss entry.
 You may find it acceptable to use an existing loss or expense balance to record these entries, or you may determine that a new ledger account might better suit your needs.

 If new ledger accounts are needed, the process of having these created should be started soon enough to have them available by the beginning of the fiscal year if there are any entries needed at adoption.

 In addition to (potentially) creating new ledger accounts, attention should be given to any reconciliation processes that may need to be adjusted.
 This could involve validating how accounting data will be represented in the subledger and how that will correlate to the chart of accounts you have decided upon.

-In addition to changes in process for the accounting changes, it is also important to identify how to change the disclosures to be consistent with the guidance update.
-Clearwater is building five new reports to help automate these disclosures for our clients.
+In addition to updates in process for the accounting changes, it is also important to identify how to change the disclosures to be consistent with the guidance update.
+Clearwater will soon release new reports to help automate these disclosures for our clients.

 Tabular Disclosure of Securities at an Unrealized Loss

 A modified version of the current tabular disclosure of securities at an unrealized loss will still be required.
 This disclosure is now specific to AFS securities, whereas historically it applied to all securities.
 Additionally, it should only include debt securities at an unrealized loss for which an allowance has not been recognized.